robert-cameron/jenga_bot/README.md

 # 3.2.
 Technical Components: Computer vision

 Our vision pipeline is designed to detect and locate the Jenga tower, as well as determine the state of blocks within the tower.
-The system subscribes to the RGB image topic, processes it with OpenCV, and outputs the results using ROS2 for use in the closed loop control.
+The system subscribes to the RGB image topic, processes it with OpenCV, and outputs the results using ROS2 for use in the closed-loop control.

 <div align="center">
   <img src="image/ComputerVision.png" alt="ComputerVision" width="600"/>